You have 0 product(s) in your cart.

-Becoming a PADI Divemaster consists of the following segments: knowledge development, practical applications and the Divemaster final exams.
-The self study portion of the course covers nine topics that prepare you for the practical sessions needed to complete the Divemaster course.
+Becoming a PADI Divemaster consists of the following segments: knowledge development through the PADI Divemaster eLearning, waterskills development and practical applications.
+The home study portion of the course covers nine topics that prepare you for the practical sessions needed to complete the Divemaster course.

 What are the prerequisites for PADI Divemaster Course?

 To take the Divemaster Course you need the follwing:

 - 18 years old

 - PADI Rescue Diver (or qualifying certification from another training organisation)